 “It’s better to stand out in a crowd than blend in.”
-That’s the caption my 18-year-old daughter, Sarah, put on one of her Instagram stories recently, along with a note that said “I will never stop being myself.”
+That’s the caption my 18-year-old daughter, Ashar, put on one of her Instagram stories recently, along with a note that said “I will never stop being myself.”
 I cannot think of anything that would make me prouder as a parent than having a teenager who knows their worth and realizes that they are exactly perfect just as they are.

-I give Sarah a ton of credit for being her own person, but I also know it’s not an accident.
+I give Ashar a ton of credit for being her own person, but I also know it’s not an accident.
 The choices I’ve made as a parent – especially as a homeschooling parent – have definitely helped to shape her perspective.

 In our family, we try to celebrate the rebels, the oddballs, the unique.
 We watch movies and read books and talk about people who dare to be different – whether that’s women throughout history, innovators like Shakespeare and Leonardo da Vinci, or people who don’t fit into the majority because of their race, ethnicity, sexual orientation or political views.